semirworkuaman/termux-demos/qpython-opencv-numpy/readme.txt

-Using OpenCV and numpy with
+Using OpenCV and Numpy with
 SL4A/Qpython

 If you have the latest qpython version, this wont work.

-You need termux,sl4a or qpython
+You need termux and sl4a / qpython

 Step 1 : Create a new folder in termux